Who We Are

 At the core, we’re just a bunch of guys of all ages and backgrounds who love to harmonize.
 We invite you to join us in this epic quest for chords that are so well-tuned they ring!

 Sit in on a rehearsal and try it out.
-We meet most Monday nights at the Warrenton Church of Christ fellowship hall at 6398 Lee Highway Access Rd, in Warrenton (opposite Denny’s).
+We meet most Monday nights at the Warrenton Church of Christ fellowship hall at 6398 Lee Highway Access Rd, in Warrenton (opposite IHOP) at 7:15.
 (The entrance door is in the picture at the top of this page.
 When you enter, go down the hall to your left.)
 We’d love to meet you, so don’t hesitate to come by!

-Rehearsals are sometimes canceled for various reasons, so it’s a good idea to call the same day (Glenn, or Director, is at (540) 788-4257) and check that we’re meeting.
-Once a month, for example, we like to have dinner and harmony at Longhorn Steakhouse in place of rehearsal, or sing for the residents of a local nursing home.
+Rehearsals are sometimes canceled for various reasons, so it’s a good idea to call the same day (Glenn, our Director, is at (540) 788-4257) and check that we’re meeting.
+Sometimes, for example, we have dinner and harmony at Longhorn Steakhouse in place of rehearsal, or sing for the residents of a local nursing home.

 You Can Hire Us!

 We have quartets that can deliver a Singing Valentine to your sweetheart or a singing telegram to your parents for their anniversary.
 Whether at a wedding, funeral, or birthday party, a barbershop quartet will make any special occasion even more special.